 To keep you satisfied and your metabolism revving, couple a lean protein with a complex carbohydrate from fruits/veggies and/or starches.

-- Pastured, organic poultry: skinless chicken breast, organic ground chicken breast, organic skinless turkey breast, organic skinless turkey tenderloin, organic ground turkey breast
+- Pastured, local and/or organic poultry: skinless chicken breast, organic ground chicken breast, organic skinless turkey breast, organic skinless turkey tenderloin, organic ground turkey breast, whole chicken

 - Wild or sustainably farmed fish: wild salmon, tilapia, cod, mahi mahi, ahi tuna, shrimp (not from Thailand)